yaml/www.yaml.com/src/resources.md

 * `#libyaml` - Discuss the YAML C library project
 * `#pyyaml` - Python's YAML channel

-> If you want to use IRC but don't know how, just click -> [freenode webchat](https://webchat.freenode.net/).
+> If you want to use IRC but don't know how, just click -> [libera web chat](https://web.libera.chat/).
 > All you have to do is enter a unique nickname and one of the channel names above, then click **Start**.
 >
 > **Note**: The `#` is important; ie use `#yaml`, not `yaml` for the channel name.